gabehollombe-aws/step-functions-workshop/website/content/_index.md

     }
     ```

-1. Click ‘Start execution’.
+Step 3.
+Click ‘Start execution’.

     After a moment, you should see the results of this failed execution.
 The ‘Execution Status’ label shows ‘Failed’ underneath it, and you’ll see a big red background in the visualization section, highlighting the state that experienced a failure.

-1. Click the failed state, then expand the Exception area on the right-hand side to see more details about the failure.
+Step 4.
+Click the failed state, then expand the Exception area on the right-hand side to see more details about the failure.
 You should see something like the screenshot below.

     ![Check name failure](images/simplified-workflow-vis-name-fail.png)